timmoorhouse/mega65-forth/README.md

   - [ ] Need to replace `.` with the one that handles different bases, signed values, etc
   - [ ] Need to reimplement the multiplication/division operations using the math unit
   - [ ] There's a test that does `: NOP : POSTPONE ; ;` which causes bad things to happen - I need to wrap my head around how that's supposed to work
+  - [ ] Something bad happens during the test `: GDX 123 ; : GDX GDX 234 ; GDX` - I think it's the fact that we're not honouring the hidden flag in `SEARCH-NAMELIST` yet
 - CORE-EXT
 - DOUBLE
   - [ ] Need to support double literals (eg `123.`)